Archive for the ‘Travel’ Category

 The service dog or PSD has been individually trained to do work or perform tasks for the benefit of the passenger with a disability; The service dog has been trained to behave properly in public; The handler is aware that the service dog must be under their control at all times; The handler is aware that if their service dog misbehaves in a way that indicates it has not been properly trained, then the airline can treat the service dog like a normal pet; and The handler is aware that they may be liable for damage caused by their service dog’s actions.

-The DOT’s form will be used for all airlines, eliminating the confusion that occurred in the past when each airline used their own special form.
 For your reference, a copy of the DOT Transport Form can be found below.

 Download the DOT Form – Service Animal Air Transportation Form (pdf) here.

-In addition to the Transport Form, the DOT also requires a separate form for flights longer than 8 hours called the “Service Animal Relief Attestation Form” (“Relief Form”).
+In addition to the DOT Form, there is a separate form for flights longer than 8 hours called the “Service Animal Relief Attestation Form”.

 In the Relief Form, the handler must certify that their service dog will either (i) not need to relieve itself while on the flight, (ii) can relieve itself during the flight without creating a health or sanitation issue, or (iii) refrain from relieving itself, or relieve itself without posing a health or sanitation issue (for example, through the use of a dog diaper).

 Download the DOT Form – Service Animal Relief Attestation Form (pdf) here.
-7. What to Expect at the Airport

 Before arriving at the airport, make sure you have submitted the DOT Transportation Form to your airline.

 Some airlines have a link on their website to submit the form, while others accept them by email.
-If you booked a flight within 48 hours of departure, you can bring the form with you and submit it to an airline agent at the airport.
+If you booked a flight within 48 hours of departure, you can bring the form and submit it to an airline agent at the airport.

 While at the airport and during your flight, your service dog should be harnessed or tethered at all times.
 Service dogs that are not fully under their handler’s control can be removed from the airport or plane.

-The DOT allows airline staff to consider items such as harnesses, vests, and tags to determine whether an animal is a service dog.
+As we discussed, the DOT allows airline staff to consider items such as harnesses, vests, and tags to determine whether an animal is a service dog.
 These items are popular with service dog owners because they distinguish their working animals from normal pets.

 As a reminder, however, these items alone cannot qualify a service dog and are only for fully-trained service dogs.
 Airlines can weigh the presence of service dog paraphernalia along with other factors to determine whether a dog is indeed a service dog.